Michel Pereira: Ultimate Fighting Championship

 Pereira faced Michal Oleksiejczuk on 9 March 2024, at UFC 299.
 He won the bout by a rear-naked choke submission.
 This fight earned him another Performance of the Night award.

 Pereira was scheduled to face Makhmud Muradov on 4 May 2024, at UFC 301.
 However, Muradov withdrew due to an infection, and he was replaced by Ihor Potieria.
 He won the bout early in the bout via guillotine choke.
 This fight earned him another Performance of the Night award.

 It was briefly announced that Pereira would face Roman Dolidze on 8 June 2024, at UFC on ESPN 57.
 However, Pereira claimed he never signed any contracts for the fight and the bout fell through.

 Pereira was scheduled to face Anthony Hernandez on 14 September 2024 at UFC 306.
 However, the bout was rescheduled to 19 October 2024 to serve as the main event at UFC Fight Night 245.
 He lost the fight by technical knockout as a result of significant control time and ground strikes in the fifth round.

 Pereira faced Abusupiyan Magomedov on 26 April 2025 at UFC on ESPN 66.
 He lost the fight by unanimous decision.

 Pereira was scheduled to face Marco Tulio on 23 August 2025 at UFC Fight Night 257.
 However, Tulio withdrew from the fight for unknown reasons and was replaced by two-time Cage Fury Middleweight Champion Kyle Daukaus.
 He lost the fight via knockout in round one.

+Pereira faced Zachary Reese on 21 February 2026 at UFC Fight Night 267.
+He won the fight by split decision.
+9 out of 13 media outlets scored the bout for Reese.

+Pereira faced Sharabutdin Magomedov on 27 June 2026 at UFC Fight Night 280.
+He lost the fight by unanimous decision.
+After the fight, Pereira publicly complained about referee Herb Dean's failure to deduct a point from Magomedov despite twice pulling his hair after several warnings; if a point had been deducted from Magomedov, the fight would have been scored a draw.
+Pereira was released from the UFC after the fight, having been offered a one-fight contract to fight Magomedov.

+On 14 July 2026, following his recent loss, it was reported that Pereira was removed from the UFC roster.